Responsible gaming

 Here are the classic signs to look out for:

 More information about gambling addiction is available on the Health Canada website.
-If any of the above sound familiar to your situation, it might be time to assess your gambling habits.
+If any of the above sounds familiar to your situation, it might be time to assess your gambling habits.

 Seek help immediately if most of the symptoms described apply to you.
-Acting in good time is the best possible thing you can do for your health and wellbeing of those closest to you.
+Acting in good time is the best possible thing you can do for your health and the well-being of those closest to you.

 If you're displaying signs of problem gambling or addiction, there are many avenues that can help you take a step back or get the support you need.